Aerated Bread Company

 The Aerated Bread Company Ltd (A.B.C.) was a British company founded and headquartered in London.
-Although it is often remembered as running a large chain of tea rooms in Britain and other parts of the world, it was originally established in 1862 by Dr. John Dauglish as a bakery using a revolutionary new method he had developed, with the tea rooms starting in 1864.
+Although it is often remembered as running a large chain of tea rooms in Britain and other parts of the world, it was originally established in 1862 by John Dauglish as a bakery using a revolutionary new method he had developed, with the tea rooms starting in 1864.

 History

 Founding

-The Aerated Bread Company Ltd was founded in 1862 by Dr. John Dauglish (1824–1866).
+The Aerated Bread Company Ltd was founded in 1862 by John Dauglish (1824–1866).
 The business was created as an incorporated company listed on the London Stock Exchange (LSE).
 When the company was floated, its failure was predicted and its initial public offering was poorly supported.
 However, its initial £1 shares had risen to £5 7s 8d by 1890.
 By 1898, shares had more than doubled from their 1890 value and were trading at £12 per share and declaring a dividend of 37 1/2 percent.
 By 1899, A.B.C. shares had increased a further 16 2/3 percent and were trading at £14 per share.